ZapDos7/design-patterns-examples/README.md

 Basically, we have the interface and some implementations.
 When we wish to add traits onto one implementation, we encapsulate it into another.

 ### Exercise 4

+Given a canva app which paints circles, we wish to add the functionality of drawing circles with red borders.

 ### Challenge 4

 ## Pattern 5: The Façade Pattern